Miura55/node-red-contrib-string-binary-parser/README.md

 Convert binary number by Node-RED

-This node can conavert decimal number to some type below.
+This node can convert decimal number to some type below.

-- binary
+- Binary
 - Octal
 - Hexadecimal